 - ½ cup English cucumber skin on for color

 - 2 cups feta depends on how much you like feta - I LOVE it!

 - 1 cup Kalamata olives 10 large ones (sliced then coarsely chopped)

 - Once you have all of the above ingredients prepped, this recipe comes together so fast!

 - I used a 12 inch quiche dish.
 Not only did I get the recipe from my friend Amy, had to borrow her quiche dish too : )!

-- Spread Alouette over hummus layer.
-I just put 'globs' all over the hummus layer and then gently spread with the back of a spoon (sprayed with Pam).
+- Spread hummus over Alouette layer.
+I just put 'globs' all over the Alouette layer and then gently spread with the back of a spoon (sprayed with cooking spray).
 Don't stress if it's not perfect!
 No one will see this layer.
 You just want to spread it as well as you can because this has the big flavor punch.